postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

     * **Message actions** - The **Beautify** button makes the composed JSON message presentable and readable for external users using advanced formatting.
 The **Generate example message** button creates an example message using the schema once you have selected the method to invoke.

     * **Authorization** - Pass credentials that the server would use to authorize the connection here.
-You can choose from a list of Auth types including API Key, Basic auth, and Bearer token.
+You can choose from a list of auth types including API Key, Basic auth, and Bearer token.
 Learn more about [authorizing requests](/docs/sending-requests/authorization/).

     * **Metadata** - Pass additional metadata along with the request in the form of key-value pairs.
 Metadata is used by the client to provide more information about the call to the server.